Trentonom0r3/SoundBuddy-Studio/README.md

 - [ ] Optimize performance for large audio files.
 - [ ] Ensure all options work as expected when running Isolation and/or Beat Detection.

+## Requirements
+- Python 3.11 on PATH.
+- Premiere Pro 2022 or above.

 ## 📝 Installation 📝

 ### 💾 CEP Installation 💾